-Magnet systems in different stylesA magnet system consists of several magnets that are installed on a steel plate.
+Neodymium magnet systems in different stylesA magnet system consists of one or several magnets that are installed on a steel plate.
 The adhesive force of the magnets is thus concentrated on one side of the system, resulting in a higher overall adhesive force.
 Rubberised magnet systems are very popular at supermagnete.it because the rubber coating protects delicate surfaces from scratches.
 Discover the diverse assortment in our online shop and find the right magnet systems for your next magnet project.

 Suitable accessories for magnet systems

 Differences between magnet systems and pot magnetsThe term 'magnet system' is not used consistently in the magnet industry.
 Sometimes magnet systems are likened to pot magnets, which is what we have done for a long time.
 To ensure a better understanding of how these products work, we would now like to make a clearer distinction between the two terms.
 The designs of these magnets have, besides some similarities, also some important differences, as shown in the following summary: